RSHSARCHIVEPROJECT/SCAN-RESEARCH-HUB-OF-RSHS-IX/README.md

 ## License

-This project is licensed under the GNU v3 License.
+This project is licensed under the GNU General Public License v3.0.
 See the (LICENSE) file for details.

 ---